 Shortly after my return, I began the Plant Spirit Medicine Healer Training Course with Eliot Cowan and Alison Gayek.
 I graduated in April 2008 and started practicing Plant Spirit Medicine.

-A series of unusual life experiences and an unusual dream led me to seek a spiritual divination in the highlands of central Mexico in 2006 that revealed I had a calling to be a Quiatlzques (bringer of water) also called a Granicera (one who works with the weather for the benefit of her village) in the Nahua indigenous tradition of Mexico.
-In 2007, I was initiated into this tradition in Nepopualco, Mexico by don David Wiley, the successor to the late Don Lucio Campos Elizalde who was a well known Nahua Granicero and healer.
-Twice a year I return to Mexico, to continue my training and ritual experience as a quiatlzques.
+A series of unusual life experiences and an unusual dream led me to seek a spiritual divination in the highlands of central Mexico in 2006 that revealed I had a calling to be a Quiatlzques (bringer of water) also called a Granicera (one who works with hail and storms) in the Nahua indigenous tradition of Mexico.
+In 2007, I was initiated into this tradition in Nepopualco, Mexico by Don David Wiley, the successor to the late Don Lucio Campos Elizalde who was a well known Nahua Granicero and healer.
+Twice a year I return to south-central Mexico, to continue my training and ritual experience as a Quiatlzques.

 Being called by the Weather Spirits to this ancient and time-honored path involves a special and well-understood relationship with them as the Wind, Clouds, Lightning, Sun and Rain.
-This work involves a lifetime of devotion and service to the Weather Beings, including a commitment to helping people build relationships with these divine forces of nature.
-As part of this work I have been offering community weather ceremonies in Santa Cruz since 2015.
+This work involves a lifetime of devotion and service to the Weather Beings, including a commitment to helping people build relationships with these divine forces of Nature.
+As part of this work, I offer seasonal community weather ceremonies in Santa Cruz and in Santa Monica.
 Being a part of this ancient living tradition has been a huge blessing in my life.

-In May 2013, I began an apprenticeship with don David Wiley, in traditional Nahua healing, an aspect of my quiatlzques path.
+In May 2013, I began training with Don David Wiley in traditional Nahua Medicine, an aspect of my Quiatlzques path.
 I’m looking forward to seeing how this work in traditional Nahua healing unfolds over time and hope to be able to offer this healing work some day.